Meghansaha/artpack/README.md

 ------------------------------------------------------------------------

-aRtpack functions are designed to be used in any part of your workflow.
+artpack functions are designed to be used in any part of your workflow.
 Experiment for some cool results:

 ``` r